reidrac/swift-nbd-server/README.rst

     swiftnbd-ctl download container-name image-file.raw

-To delete a container (all the objects in the container will deleted before deleting the container)::
+To delete a container (all the objects in the container will be deleted before deleting the container)::

     swiftnbd-ctl delete container-name